YCChenVictor/blog-frontend/_posts/software/backend_related/rails/2021-03-11-user-login.md

 ### Setup

-There should be a rails application with
+There should be a rails application with User model and table.

-* User model
-* User table

 Create a new Rails application using the rails new command or use an existing application.
 For more information, please refer to [rails]({{site.baseurl}}/rails/2023/01/01/rails.html).

-### Implement authentication
+### Devise

-Rails provides a powerful authentication solution called Devise.
+The powerful authentication solution for rails.
 You can add Devise to your application by following the installation instructions in the Devise documentation.
 Devise handles many authentication-related tasks such as user registration, login, and password reset.
+For more information, please refer to [devise]({{site.baseurl}}/rails/2021/03/19/Devise.html)

 ### Customize the views